-6.9 Driving Policy
+5.9 U18 Driving Policy

-LMHA adopted a driving policy on November 5, 2024.
+LMHA adopted a driving policy on November 5, 2024 and updated it in April 2025.
 The full policy is available on the website here.
+This policy does not apply to Central Alberta Selects U18AA players.